7 Days Itinerary for Vietnam: Everything You Need to Know

 Cooking Class at Thuan Tinh Island & Lunch

-This cooking class is just a quick 7-minute cab ride to Thuan Tinh Island, so you can sip your morning coffee while getting ready for some serious cooking action.
+This cooking class is just a quick 7-minute cab ride to Thuan Tinh Island, so you can sip your morning coffee while preparing for some serious cooking action.

 What to Explore